ESSOL-Essex and Suffolk Schools Orienteering League

 There is no limit on the number of competitors from any school, youth group or club at any ESSOL event.

-The team points score for each ESSOL event will be the sum of the best 6 individuals representing that team at that event.
+The team points score for each ESSOL event will normally be the sum of the best 6 individuals representing that team at that event but for this season only will be 3 events

 A certificate will be presented to each boy and girl who wins their year group course at each event and to those who score at least 100 points cumulative during the league season.